 Joint pain, stiffness, and a decreased range of motion may indicate you have arthritis.
-At Michigan Foot & Ankle Institute, PC, with two locations in Clinton Township, Michigan, board-certified podiatrists Edmund Kowalchick, DPM, and Stacey Miller, DPM, can diagnose and treat arthritis to relieve your symptoms.
-Schedule an appointment by phone or book online today.
+At Michigan Foot & Ankle Institute, PC, in Clinton Township, Michigan, podiatrists Edmund Kowalchick, DPM, Stacey Miller, DPM and Abbas Baghdadi, DPM can diagnose and treat arthritis to relieve your symptoms.
+Schedule an appointment by contacting the office today.

 Arthritis is a chronic condition that causes joint pain and inflammation.
 If left untreated, arthritis can severely damage joints and feel debilitating.